Most one-year Bible reading plans require you to read 3-4 Chapters everyday without missing a single day. This is a recipe for disaster.

 My half-hearted attempt began when I lugged out my massive John MacArthur study Bible and committed to spending the first ten minutes of the day reading the Bible.

-Through a haze of tiredness, under the warm light of my reading lamp, towards the beginning I discovered the John MacArthur reading plan (because I’m a nerd who reads the stuff at the beginning of the Bible).
+One morning, through a haze of tiredness, under the warm light of my reading lamp, I discovered the John MacArthur reading plan (because I’m a nerd who reads the stuff at the beginning of the Bible).

 This way you’ll be reading the same small section of the New Testament 30 times in a row.
 After about 3 years you’ll have read the whole New Testament 30 times!